When is a polarised abelian variety determined by its $\boldsymbol{p}$-divisible group?: Abstract

 \section{Abstract}

-We solve two related Gauss problems.
-In the arithmetic setting, we consider genera of maximal $O$-lattices, where $O$ is the maximal order in a definite quaternion $\mathbb{Q}$-algebra, and we list all cases where they have class number $1$.
-We also prove a unique orthogonal decomposition result for more general $O$-lattices.
-In the geometric setting, we study the Siegel modular variety $\calA_g\otimes \Fpbar$ of genus $g$, and we list all $x$ in $\calA_g\otimes \Fpbar$ for which the corresponding central leaf $\calC(x)$ consists of one point, that is, such that $x$ is the unique point in the locus consisting of the points whose associated polarised $p$-divisible groups are isomorphic to that of $x$.
-The solution to the second Gauss problem involves mass formulae, computations of automorphism groups, and a careful analysis of Ekedahl-Oort strata in genus $g=4$.
+We study the Siegel modular variety $\mathcal{A}_g\otimes \overline{\mathbb{F}}_p$ of genus $g$ and its supersingular locus~$\mathcal{S}_g$.
+As our main result we determine precisely when $\mathcal{S}_g$ is irreducible, and we list all~$x$ in~$\mathcal{A}_g\otimes \overline{\mathbb{F}}_p$ for which the corresponding central leaf $\mathcal{C}(x)$ consists of one point, that is, for which~$x$ corresponds to a polarised abelian variety which is uniquely determined by its associated polarised $p$-divisible group.
+The first problem translates to a class number one problem for quaternion Hermitian lattices.
+The second problem also translates to a class number one problem, whose solution involves mass formulae, automorphism groups, and a careful analysis of Ekedahl-Oort strata in genus $g=4$.